So, you'd like to join a C.S.A...

-A $150.00 deposit is due at the time of sign-up in order to process your membership.
-The remainder of the balance is due by June 1st.
-We are open to establishing payment plans with those in need, but please consider that most of our expenses on the farm happen in late winter and the income is most necessary early on..
+You can pay in full at the time of sign up, or in three to five installments.
+Installments are due at sign up, and then on the first day of each month until the balance is zero..
+We are open to establishing other payment plans with those in need, but please consider that most of our expenses on the farm happen in late winter and the income is most necessary early on..
 We want to make the CSA model work for all income brackets, so please be considerate of our financial needs as well when requesting a payment plan.

 Where and when do I pick up my basket?

 The CSA will run from mid- to late- June thru mid-/late-October.
 We will give notice of the exact start date two weeks before in order to allow for any seasonal particularities that may change the start date.

 - -Ottawa, Hintonburg,45 Armstrong rd pick up Thursday 3:00 pm to 6pm

 - Ottawa, Sandy Hill, 59 Blackburn ave: Thursday from 2:30 to 6:30 pm/Jeudi de 14:30h à 18:30h

 - -Aylmer, 149 rue Principal (at 'Mulligan Cafe') pick up Wednesday 3:00pm to 6:00pm

 - -Chelsea, pick up Wednesdays 3:00pm to 6:00pm

 - -On Farm, 94 ch McCrank, Low, QC.
 Pick up Thursday 2pm to 7 pm

 - Wakefield Farmer Market: Saturdays 9 am to 1 pm